-Music: Frankie Valli And The Four Seasons
+Music / Frankie Valli and the Four Seasons

 The classic New Jersey

-Italian-American pop band with countertenor Frankie Valli in the lead.
+Italian-American rock band with countertenor Frankie Valli in the lead.
 His soaring falsetto helped provide the group's trademark sound, though latter hits do not feature the falsetto.
 Odds are you've heard one of their songs on an oldies station, as they play in constant rotation.
 Some of their biggest hits (most of which were written by the songwriting collaboration of Bob Gaudio and Bob Crewe) include "Walk Like a Man", "Sherry", and "Big Girls Don't Cry".
 They were inducted into the Rock and Roll Hall of Fame in 1990.

 There is a movie of the same name

 , but it has nothing to do with this group.
 Nor does the Antonio Vivaldi

 work.
 The stage show and movie that does